manoharmadhira/manoharmadhira.github.io/culture/_posts/2022-11-21-cradle-ceremony.md

 See [Cobra Anchors - Fliptoggle](https://www.youtube.com/watch?v=W4x58ZIqa6Q) to see the installation demo.

-**Alternative** If you can find a joist (Solid wood) in the ceiling at the appropriate location, use an [Eye Lag Screw](https://www.homedepot.com/p/Everbilt-1-4-in-x-3-3-4-in-L-Zinc-Plated-Lag-Thread-Screw-Eye-806916/204273856){:target="_blank"} with a pre-drilled hole.
+**Alternative** If you can find a joist (solid wood) in the ceiling at the appropriate location, use an [Eye Lag Screw](https://www.homedepot.com/p/Everbilt-1-4-in-x-3-3-4-in-L-Zinc-Plated-Lag-Thread-Screw-Eye-806916/204273856){:target="_blank"} with a pre-drilled hole.
 It is easier and sturdier than using a 5in. or larger drill bit.
-It is easy to find a stud on lower floors since those ceilings have studs running every 16” in both directions.
+On lower floors solid wood or stud is easier to find, since those ceilings have studs running every 16” in both directions.

 **Options considered but not recommended**